KAST Card

 - 24/7 support for all tiers via WhatsApp, WeChat, Telegram, and email

-- VIP Concierge for Limited and Luxe tiers with claimed 15-minute response times
+- VIP Concierge for Premium and Private tiers with claimed 15-minute response times

 - Concierge-mediated 2FA resets and backup code recovery